Olympus E-M10 III Review

 But you can't really argue with its tiny dimensions when retracted, nor its very light weight, and I felt image quality was more than acceptable for the entry-level shooters Olympus is courting with this camera.

-The M.Zuiko 25mm f/1.8, which has a 50mm-equivalent focal length on the E-M10 III, is about twice as deep as the retracted 14-42mm EZ and just a little heavier.
-But it's actually a little shorter than the 14-42mm EZ once that lens is retracted, and again, pairs very nicely indeed with the E-M10 III body.
+The M.Zuiko 25mm f/1.8, which has a 50mm-equivalent focal length on the E-M10 Mark III, is about twice as deep as the retracted 14-42mm EZ and just a little heavier.
+But it's actually a little shorter than the 14-42mm EZ once that lens is retracted, and again, pairs very nicely indeed with the E-M10 Mark III body.
 It also offers a nice, bright f/1.8 maximum aperture, something I'm planning on taking advantage of in my second field test when shooting in low light.
 I've not really shot much with it thus far, though, with its focal length already covered by the 14-42mm EZ, and having shot predominantly in full sunshine thus far.

 When retracted at its 40mm position, the M.Zuiko ED 40-150mm f4.0-5.6 R, meanwhile, is almost twice as deep as the 25mm f/1.8, but it's surprisingly light nevertheless.
 By the time you zoom all the way in to the 150mm position, it more than doubles in length without noticeably shifting the center of gravity forwards much at all.
 It offers 35mm-equivalent focal lengths from 80-300mm, and along with the kit lens, gives you coverage of everything from 28 to 300mm without any gaps.
 That makes it an excellent choice as a second lens, and image quality is surprisingly good, even though the lens itself feels a bit plasticky, and the mechanical zoom has a fair amount of friction in its operation, which can make it tricky to make small and very precise zoom adjustments.

 Finally, I selected the M.Zuiko ED 75-300mm f4.8-6.7 II for a 35mm-equivalent range of 150-600mm.
 This lens is a good bit heavier than others, and the center of gravity does shift forward significantly as you zoom in towards the telephoto end of the range.
-A two-handed grip is a must, and when walking around between photo opportunities, I preferred to switch to one of the other lenses as with the Olympus E-M10 III's relatively modest handgrips, the weight of the lens quickly became tiring to carry by my side.
+A two-handed grip is a must, and when walking around between photo opportunities, I preferred to switch to one of the other lenses as with the E-M10 Mark III's relatively modest handgrips, the weight of the lens quickly became tiring to carry by my side.
 And the same was true while adjusting the zoom, when I had to take up most of the weight on my right hand, freeing up my left to turn the zoom ring.
 (Which again, has a fair bit of friction in operation, although not as much so as the 40-150mm.)

 Unfortunately, this lens is decidedly dim at the telephoto end of the range where you could most use some more light for a quick exposure, so I don't expect to be using it much if at all in my second field test.
-But while there's some chromatic aberration towards telephoto and the corners get rather soft, I think for the typical Olympus E-M10 III shooter the image quality will prove more than sufficient.
+But while there's some chromatic aberration towards telephoto and the corners get rather soft, I think for the typical E-M10 Mark III shooter the image quality will prove more than sufficient.
 And the bokeh -- that is, the character of the blurred, out-of-focus areas of the image -- was fairly pleasant, if perhaps just a bit busy compared to that of a higher-end lens.

-But what of the Olympus E-M10 III body itself?
+But what of the E-M10 Mark III body itself?
 Well, the build quality is excellent, especially for a camera at this price point.
 There isn't a hint of panel flex or creak anywhere other than where you'd expect it on compartment doors and the articulated LCD panel.
 And while it's far from heavy, there's enough heft to counteract the weight of even larger lenses like the aforementioned 75-300mm, and to help you hold the camera reasonably steadily while shooting through the viewfinder or at arm's length.

 Note: This image was shot through a glass window which may affect image quality.